adap/flower/doc/source/quickstart-ios.rst

 First of all, for running the Flower Python server, it is recommended to create a virtual environment and run everything within a `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.
 For the Flower client implementation in iOS, it is recommended to use Xcode as our IDE.

-Our example consists of one Python *server* and iPhone *clients* that all have the same model.
+Our example consists of one Python *server* and two iPhone *clients* that all have the same model.

 *Clients* are responsible for generating individual weight updates for the model based on their local datasets.
 These updates are then sent to the *server* which will aggregate them to produce a better model.
 Finally, the *server* sends this improved version of the model back to each *client*.